-Power BI Google BigQuery Connector
+Google BigQuery Connector for Power BI

-In this article you will learn how to integrate Google BigQuery data to Power BI without coding in just a few clicks (live / bi-directional connection to Google BigQuery).
+In this article you will learn how to integrate Google BigQuery data in Power BI without coding in just a few clicks (live / bi-directional connection to Google BigQuery).
 Read / write Google BigQuery data inside your app without coding using easy to use high performance API Connector.

 Using Google BigQuery Connector you will be able to connect, read, and write data from within Power BI.
 Follow the steps below to see how we would accomplish that.